-And she has a point.
-The southern leg of the pipeline, which runs from Cushing, Oklahoma, to Nederland, Texas, is the third phase of not just one potential pipeline but of a system of pipelines that is too easily misunderstood in the media.
+She has a point: The southern leg of the pipeline, which runs from Cushing, Oklahoma, to Nederland, Texas, is the third phase of not just one potential pipeline but of a system of pipelines that is too easily misunderstood in the media.

 The Keystone system’s first phase began with the original Keystone I pipeline, which runs from Alberta, Canada, and makes a stop in Steele City, Nebraska, before turning and heading east to Patoka, Illinois.
 The pipeline was finished in June of 2010, and has since spilled more than 35 times.
 Shortly after completion of Keystone I, the company finished a much smaller extension of the system, phase two, from Steele City to Cushing in February of 2011.

-Cushing, Oklahoma, is known as the “pipeline crossroads of the world,” and is a major trading hub for the oil industry.
-When President Obama gave his “all of the above” energy speech in that city in March of 2012, he ordered the southern leg of the Keystone XL pipeline, known to Southerners as the “Gulf Coast Project,” expedited, declaring that he would cut the “red tape” holding up the process.
+Cushing is known as the “pipeline crossroads of the world,” and is a major trading hub for the oil industry.
+When President Obama gave his “all of the above” energy speech in that city in March of 2012, he ordered the southern leg of the Keystone XL pipeline, known to southerners as the “Gulf Coast Project,” expedited, declaring that he would cut the “red tape” holding up the process.

 The southern leg of the pipeline did not require his approval because it will not be crossing an international border, unlike phase four of the project, the extension of the entire Keystone system — The Keystone XL — or the expansion of the Keystone network from Alberta to Steele City.

-The Keystone I pipeline is already pumping Canadian crude across seven states and tar sands are already being stored in tanks in Cushing.
-Julia Trigg Crawford’s farm is one of the only legal gray areas standing in the way of that tar sands crude getting to the Gulf to be refined and exported for profit.
+The Keystone I pipeline is already pumping Canadian crude across seven states, and tar sands are already being stored in tanks in Cushing.
+Crawford’s farm is one of the only legal gray areas standing in the way of that tar sands crude getting to the Gulf to be refined and exported for profit.

-The pipeline became a flashpoint in the climate justice movement after leading NASA climate scientist James Hansen called the project “the fuse to the largest carbon bomb on the planet.”
-He stated that if all the carbon stored in the Alberta tar sands is released into the atmosphere, it would put us past the carbon parts-per-million tipping-point, calling it “game over” for the planet.
+The pipeline became a flashpoint in the climate justice movement after leading National Aeronautics and Space Administration climate scientist James Hansen called the project “the fuse to the largest carbon bomb on the planet.”
+He stated that if all the carbon stored in the Alberta, Canada, tar sands is released into the atmosphere, it would put us past the carbon parts-per-million tipping-point, calling it “game over” for the planet.